As part of its planned and proactive approach to highway maintenance, Hull City Council undertakes an annual surface dressing programme.

 Surface dressing aims to extend the lifespan of roads, improve quality and enhance skid resistance - making them safer for all road users.

+In 2025, 12 key roads across the city received the much-needed upgrade.
 In total, 42,681m² of road surface was improved through the programme.